afair/dot-vim-2017/README.md

     git remote add origin git@github.com:xxxxx/dot-vim.git
     git push -u origin master

+To update the submodule plugins, do:

+    git submodule update --recursive --remote

 ### Extra Credit

 Write a "vim configuration switcher" script that will swap links for .vim, .vimrc, and .gvimrc to .vim-$VERSION, .vim-$VERSION/vimrc, and .vim-$VERSION/gvimrc respectively.
 Until then, the above alias' are sufficient.